-Under the SADA License, we are also obligated to pay MSK and MIT certain clinical, regulatory and sales-based milestone payments.
-Certain of the clinical and regulatory milestone payments become due at the earlier of completion of the related milestone activity or the date indicated in the SADA License Agreement.
+Under the SADA License Agreement, we are also obligated to pay MSK and MIT certain clinical, regulatory and sales based milestone payments.
+Certain of the clinical and regulatory milestone payments become due at the earlier of either the completion of the related milestone activity or the date indicated in the SADA License Agreement.
 Total clinical and regulatory milestones potentially due under the SADA License Agreement are \$4,730,000 and \$18,125,000, respectively.
-There are also sales-based milestones, totaling \$23,750,000, that become due should the Company achieve certain amounts of sales of licensed products.
-In addition, for each of the SADA constructs generated by MSK and sold for the Company by a sublicensee, the Company may pay sales milestones in the total amount up to \$60,000,000 based on the achievement of various cumulative net sales made by the sub-licensee.
+Sales based milestones payments, totaling \$23,750,000, become due should the Company achieve certain amounts of sales.
+In addition, for each of the SADA constructs generated by MSK and sold on behalf of the Company by a sublicensee, the Company may make sales-based milestone payments in the total amount up to \$60,000,000 based on the achievement of various cumulative net sales made by the sub-licensee.
 Finally, under the terms of the SADA License, MSK is entitled to receive 25% of any income generated from the sale of any PRV or the sale of other comparable incentives provided by any non-U.S. jurisdiction.
-The Company accrued \$605,000 for milestones related to the SADA License in the year ended December 31, 2020.

 These MSK agreements are important to our business.
-For a more detailed discussion of the terms and conditions of certain of these agreements, see Note 6 - License Agreements and Commitments.
+For a more detailed discussion of the terms and conditions of certain of these agreements, see NOTE 9-LICENSE AGREEMENTS AND COMMITMENTS.

-If we obtain regulatory approval for our product candidates, we expect to incur significant milestone costs, as well as commercialization expenses related to product sales, marketing, manufacturing and distribution.
+For DANYELZA, and for any other product candidates for which we obtain regulatory approval, if any, we expect to incur significant milestone costs, as well as commercialization expenses related to product sales, marketing, manufacturing and distribution.
 Accordingly, we may continue to fund our operations through public or private equity or debt financings or other sources, including strategic collaborations.
 We may, however, be unable to raise additional funds or enter into such other arrangements when needed on favorable terms or at all.
-Our failure to raise capital or enter into such other arrangements as and when needed would have a negative impact on our financial condition and our ability to develop our current product candidates, or any additional product candidates, if developed.
-Because of the numerous risks and uncertainties associated with the development of our existing product candidates and any future product candidates, our platform and technology and because the extent to which we may enter into collaborations with third parties for development of any of our product candidates is unknown, we are unable to estimate the amounts of increased capital outlays and operating expenses associated with completing the research and development of our product candidates.
+Our failure to raise capital or enter into such other arrangements as and when needed would have a negative impact on our financial condition and our ability to develop our current product candidates, or any additional product candidates.
+Because of the numerous risks and uncertainties associated with the development of our existing product candidates and any future product candidates, our platform and technology and because the extent to which we may enter into collaborations with third parties for development of any of our product candidates is uncertain, we are unable to estimate the amounts of increased capital outlays and operating expenses associated with completing the research and development of our product candidates.
 If we raise additional funds through collaborations, strategic alliances, or licensing arrangements with third parties, we may have to relinquish valuable rights to our technologies, future revenue streams, research programs, product candidates or grant licenses on terms that may not be favorable to us and could have a negative impact on our financial condition.